aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator.md

 <a name="0x1_aggregator_ENOT_SUPPORTED"></a>

-When aggregator feature is not supported.
+Aggregator feature is not supported.
 Raised by native code.

 <pre><code><b>const</b> <a href="aggregator.md#0x1_aggregator_ENOT_SUPPORTED">ENOT_SUPPORTED</a>: u64 = 3;